SFDO-Tooling/MetaCI/CONTRIBUTING.rst

     setvirtualenvproject

 Running MetaCI In Docker:

+    This section assumes you have downloaded `docker` and `docker-compose`.
+        To get docker please visit: https://hub.docker.com/?overlay=onboarding
+        and follow the installation instructions to download docker if needed:

+            To verify you have successfully installed docker type:

+                `docker -v`

+            You should see something like the following):

+                `Docker version 19.03.4, build 9013bf5`

+          To get docker please visit: https://docs.docker.com/v17.09/compose/install/
+          and follow the installation instructions to download docker-compose if needed:
+            To verify you have successfully installed docker type:

+                `docker-compose -v`

+            You should see something like the following):

+                `docker-compose version 1.16.1, build 6d1ac219`

-    This section assumes you have downloaded `docker` and `docker-compose` To configure and run your environment you must run 2 commands in the root directory of MetaCI: docker-compose build
+    To configure and run your environment you must run 2 commands in the root directory of MetaCI:

+            `docker-compose build
+            docker-compose up -d`
-            docker-compose up -d or docker-compose up (for debug mode)
+            or docker-compose up (for debug mode
+            )

     To destroy your container and create a fresh one enter the following command:
-            *Note this will destroy anything that is in the virtual environment*
+        * Note this will destroy anything that is in the virtual environment *

             docker-compose down

-    If you would like to populate your instance of MetaCI with test data enter the following command: docker-compose exec web bash './setup_test.sh'
+    If you would like to populate your instance of MetaCI with test data enter the following command:

+        docker-compose exec web bash './setup_test.sh'

+    **** IF YOU HAVE COMPLETED THIS SECTION THEN THE REST OF ****
+    *** THIS FILE WHILE INFORMATIVE IS NOT REQUIRED FOR SETUP ***

 Install Python requirements::